 She wasn’t heartbroken at all.
 She was, if anything, validated.

-At dinner tonight, the day we celebrated Easter as we always have, she asked to read the book, “‘Twas the Night Before Christmas.”
+At dinner that night, the day we celebrated Easter as we always have, she asked to read the book, “‘Twas the Night Before Christmas.”
 She asked nothing about Santa.
 I suspect that part of her already knows about him, too.
 And part of her—in fact, almost all of her—is still just as innocent as she was yesterday before dinner.

 She’s growing up perfectly well, trusting that it’s safe to ask the tricky questions.